Chapter 6 She Must Divorce

 Aria lowered her gaze, slowly clenching her fists.
 The bitterness in her heart burst through like a dam breaking, flooding everything.

-Perhaps she should have woken up long ago and cut ties with Larry cleanly.
+Perhaps she should have come to her senses long ago and ended things with Larry decisively.
 Then she wouldn't be standing here today, a laughingstock in everyone's eyes.

 The saleswoman quickly wrapped the emerald necklace and personally handed it to Sophie.

-Sophie accepted it with an apologetic smile aimed at Aria.
+Sophie accepted it gracefully, then turned toward Aria with an apologetic smile.

 "Aria, please don't think I stole this from you.
 If you see any other jewelry you like, I'd be happy to have Larry pay for it."